YottaDB/YDBDoc/Plugins/ydbaim.rst

    ^%ydbAIMDf1x7fSMuGT4HtAEXAx0g65(3,"Adams",1797,1801)=""
    ^%ydbAIMDf1x7fSMuGT4HtAEXAx0g65(3,"Adams",1835,1839)=""

-Since the first President Adams record does not include a middle name, the corresponding record has an empty string ("") subscript. *Any region to which ^%ydbAIMD\* global variables are mapped should have NULL_SUBSCRIPTS set to ALWAYS.* Since the subscripts will include pieces of global nodes, or even entire global nodes, it would be prudent to set YottaDB's maximum key size (1019 bytes) for that region.
+Since the first President Adams record does not include a middle name, the corresponding record has an empty string ("") subscript. *Any region to which ^%ydbAIM\* global variables are mapped must have NULL_SUBSCRIPTS set to ALWAYS.* Since the subscripts will include pieces of global nodes, or even entire global nodes, it would be prudent to set YottaDB's maximum key size (1019 bytes) for that region.

 .. note::